The citadel of Arbela (Irbil) now in Iraqi Kurdistan. Often claimed to be the world's oldest continuously inhabited town.

 Coincidentally both mother and son had been attracted to Judaism.
 When Izates came home, having refused to murder all his brothers (he sent them off as hostages instead - some to emperor Claudius in Rome, others to the Parthians) he decided to ignore public opinion and become a fully-fledged Jew - by getting himself circumcized.
 Helena went to Jerusalem, where she and her son became major benefactors, and Izates sent five of his sons there to be brought up as Jews.

 Izates was a sucessful and well-respected king - and earned even more respect when he took in Ardavan III, king of Parthia, driven out by a conspiracy, and helped him regain his throne.
 Ardavan gave him Nisibis as a thankyou.
 But, although the royal family keenly embraced Judaism, the nobles did not.
 They tried to dethrone Izates, first by an alliance with the Arabs, and when that failed, with the support of Valaksh I (Vologaeses), now king of Parthia (since AD 51).
-Izates was saved when Valaksh I had to look elsewhere to confront an invasion of the Dahae and Sacae.
+Izates was saved when to confront an invasion of the Dahae and Sakae.
 Soon after this Izates died, leaving the kingdom to his brother Monobazus II, who had also become a Jew.
 It's doubtful whether Judaism spread much beyond the royal family, however.

 When Judaea rebelled against Rome in AD 66, the Adiabene royal family suppported the Judaeans: as a result members of the family were captured by Titus and taken as hostages to Rome.